escottalexander/stablecoin-challenge/README.md

 Try to fill in the "while loops" in the open and close leveraged position functions.

 Notice how the `openLeveragedPosition` receives a uint256 which represents the amount of ETH the caller wants left over as collateral after looping.
-If none is specified then the the loan will right at the liquidation threshold.
+If none is specified then the the loan will stop right at the liquidation threshold.
 The smallest movement in CORN going higher could cause you to be liquidated.

-The while loop should check add collateral to the `Lending` contract and then borrow the max amount of CORN.
+The while loop should add collateral to the `Lending` contract and then borrow the max amount of CORN.
 Then it should use the DEX to swap that CORN for more ETH.
 Then the loop should be good to go again.
-Just make sure you add a condition to check if the amount of ETH is equal to the reserve amount and if so, break out of the loop.
+Just make sure you add a condition to check if the amount of ETH is less than or equal to the reserve amount and if so, break out of the loop.

 <details><summary>Solution Code</summary>